sscovil/python-dev-cli/CONTRIBUTING.md

 <!-- omit in toc -->
 #### How Do I Submit a Good Enhancement Suggestion?

-Enhancement suggestions are tracked as GitHub [issues].
+Enhancement suggestions are tracked as GitHub [Discussions].

-- Use a **clear and descriptive title** for the issue to identify the suggestion.
+- Use a **clear and descriptive title** to identify your suggestion.
 - Provide a **step-by-step description of the suggested enhancement** in as many details as possible.
 - **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 At this point you can also tell which alternatives do not work for you.